rpominov/fluce/README.md

 ## Action creators

-Action creator in Fluce is a function that returns another function — the action creator itself:
+Action creator in Fluce is a function that takes a Fluce instance and returns another function — the action creator itself:

 ```js
 let myActionCreator = (fluce) => {